Ajaybhaskar-Athi/Devops_Notes/Docker/Intro/2_Containers.md

 Physical Host: The actual hardware.
 Hypervisor: Software that creates and manages VMs.
-VMs: Each VM runs its own OS.
+VMs: Each VM runs its own Guest OS.
 Containers: Within each VM, containers run and share the VM's OS kernel but are isolated from each other.

 - Resource Management: VMs manage resources and provide isolation, while containers offer lightweight, efficient application environments within those VMs.